 Is it easy to get away with stuff around here?

-Instead, Try This Questioning Strategy
+Instead, Try This Interview Question Strategy

 The best interviews are interactive, so ask open-ended questions that will get the conversation flowing.
 Ask Why questions—as they pertain to the goal of the position.
 Ask How questions—they will help you do your job if you get hired.
 Asking these types of questions will demonstrate to the interviewer that you have the right motivations and want to be successful in the role.